 Forehead Wrinkle Treatment

 For most people, the forehead is the first part of the body that begins to show the signs of aging.
-This is because unlike most body parts, the forehead has no fat beneath the skin and cannot retain the plumpness needed to defend against deeper wrinkles.
-The forehead gets tons of sun exposure, which as we know, can be very harmful to the skin.
+This is because unlike most body parts, the forehead has no fat beneath the skin, and cannot retain the plumpness needed to defend against deeper wrinkles.
+The forehead also gets tons of sun exposure, which as we know, can be very harmful to the skin.

 Without the use of surgery, fillers can be used to thin out the deep lines in the forehead.
 Unlike botox, fillers are popular because they do not paralyze the face.
-There are many different fillers on the market but Juvéderm Voluma is recommended for these types of deep-set wrinkles.
+There are many different fillers on the market, but Juvéderm Voluma is recommended for these types of deep-set wrinkles.

-Surprisingly Popular Dermal Filler Uses
+Other Popular Dermal Filler Uses